Keep-Calm-And-Code/Island/README.md

 Mines on Hills to produce Metal, and
 Ports on Grass along the coast to produce Fish and Goods.

 Farms, Sawmills and Mines gain adjacency bonuses when identical buildings are next to each other.
+Temples gain adjacency bonus being next to Houses.

 Blacksmiths turn Wood and Metal into Tools, which are needed to upgrade buildings to higher levels.